Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 7 September 2025 05.24.30 UTC
+- WIB: Minggu, 7 September 2025 06.21.59 UTC
-- WITA: Minggu, 7 September 2025 06.24.30 UTC
+- WITA: Minggu, 7 September 2025 07.21.59 UTC
-- WIT: Minggu, 7 September 2025 07.24.30 UTC
+- WIT: Minggu, 7 September 2025 08.21.59 UTC

 Kutipan Inspiratif:
-"My fake plants died because I did not pretend to water them."
+"Friends are like money in the bank, longer you keep them, the more they are worth!!!"

-Kategori: funny
+Kategori: friendship